danksalot/ParallelPingPong/README.md

 # ParallelPingPong
-A Parallel Processing example C++ project that uses MPI to pass messages
+A Parallel Processing example C project that uses MPI to pass messages